SarvarKh/ofn-wiki/Parallelized-test-suite.md

-At OFN we run our long-running test suite in parallel in our CI, Travis.
+At OFN we run our long-running test suite in parallel in our CI, Semaphore (used to be Travis).

 To do that parallelization we use https://github.com/ArturT/knapsack.